kyma-incubator/hack-showcase/docs/github-connector/configuration.md

-# Configuring GitHub Connector
+# Configuring the GitHub Connector

 ## Overview

 This document describes how to correctly connect GitHub repository to the GitHub Connector installed in Kyma environment.
-After completion you will be able to handle events incoming from GitHub in lambdas.
+After completion you are able to handle events incoming from GitHub in lambdas.

 ## Prerequisites